For photos of this time, click here.

 June, 1972—August, 1980

-To re-commence, it was late May, 1972, when old friend Lee and I went to DC in a U-Haul truck.
-On the trip, much as I had just changed personas, Lee changed to using his middle name Charles and asked to be called Chas.
-Chas was already set up with a basement apartment on Capitol Hill, and I stayed a while with him, sleeping on the floor and looking for a job.
-In the matter of a few days I had found first Chas a job at the Library of Congress and then myself a job (Catch this oxymoron!), with defense intelligence as a ‘reader’ of the press of Eastern Europe and the Soviet Union, working through the Library of Congress as well.
+To re-commence, in May, 1972, old friend Lee and I moved to DC.
+On the trip Lee changed to his middle name Charles and asked to be called Chas.
+He was already set up with a basement apartment for us on Capitol Hill.
+I soon got a job at the Library of Congress with oxymoronic defense intelligence as a ‘reader’ of the press of Eastern Europe and the Soviet Union.

-Mere days later, Charles found a Victorian house at Logan Circle that he wanted us to buy together.
-The next day we went to see 1320 Rhode Island Avenue and bought it for a mere $40,000, a four-storey, 16-room, 8,000 sq. ft. brick house with round tower-bay and much of the original detail inside.
-It was just off 14th Street, in the middle of the wrack and ruin of the ’69 riots, with most of the other houses on both sides of the street boarded up.
-I often referred to our Avenue as Desolation Row.
+In later May, Charles found us a Victorian house at Logan Circle, 1320 Rhode Island Avenue NW, a four-storey, 16-room brick house with round tower-bay and much original detail still inside.
+In the Logan Circle Historic District just off 14th Street, it was right in the middle of the wrack and ruin of the 69 riots, most other houses on both sides of the street boarded up.
+I often called it Desolation Row.

-In late July I heard back from my dissertation committee.
-You guessed it: a newly arrived Russian émigré prof had taken over as my chairman, and she felt that the scope of the work should be wider, i.e., like the second version (or was it the third?).
-I never responded, and I haven’t missed the meaningless degree one bit.
+In May of 74 I fired the fifth dissertation back at my chairman.
+He immediately wrote that a newly arrived Russian émigré prof had taken over as my chairman, and she felt that the scope of my work should be wider, i.e., like the second version—or was it the third?
+I never responded.
+Putting academia behind me, in August I decided to quit the reader job—coincidentally walking out the exact same day and time as Nixon left the White House!

 Frustrated in my job search, I resorted to waiting tables at Gusti’s Italian Restaurant on M and 19th, apparently a Mafia joint, quickly becoming one of their best waiters for the next couple years.
 We’ll leave the dalliances in those under-employed years for the memoir.

-For some more cultural spice in my life, Chas got me in with the Paul Hill Chorale as Russian coach for a performance of Kabalevsky’s “Requiem” at the Kennedy Center.
+For some more cultural spice in my life, Chas got me in with the Paul Hill Chorale as Russian coach for a performance of Kabalevsky’s “Requiem” at the Kennedy Center (on my 33rd birthday).
 The famous composer, a kindly elderly man, came to town for it, and I was his PR agent and interpreter for interviews.
 Then I went back to slinging pizzas.

 We had a tradition of scandalous costume parties for All Souls’ Days, huge affairs with great themes like Science Fiction (when I was the Grand Whoremaster of Venus) or Comic Characters (with me as the Frito Bandito).
-The one in the fall of ’75 was Historical Folks, and I went as a quite handsome Christopher Columbus.
+The one in the fall of 75 was Historical Folks, and I went as a quite handsome Christopher Columbus.
+These parties became part of the ‘legend’ of our gay household which we campily called the Four Bells for the carved hands ringing bells over the front door.
+(I discovered more than 30 years later that the 1890 house actually was called the Four Belles by its original owner for his wife and three daughters.)

-Another part of the legend of the Four Belles were our community dinners.
+Naturally, the central element of our Four Bells society continued to be our community dinners.
 At first, we were one of the few houses around Logan Circle with an operable kitchen, and several pioneering neighbors joined us regularly for sit-down meals in our grand dining room.
 Since we all took fiercely competitive turns cooking for the group, usually 12 to 18 with frequent guests, the fare rivaled fine restaurants.
 We also took turns washing dishes.
+(Recently I met someone from DC in my time, and on my mentioning Logan Circle, he remarked on once having had an amazing dinner there in a grand Victorian.
+Sigh.)

 At our dinners, parties, and soirées, Charles was the always charming, charismatic hostess full of interesting and exciting stories, and I was the eccentric, intellectual hunk living upstairs in a jungle.
 Early along I gave in to my budding passion for plants, using most of the windows in the house for my collection.
 Upstairs, my room with skylight was a conservatory of exotic plants.
 There was a sleeping alcove for entertaining my favored guests.